anaelle1531/anaelle1531/README.md

 - 📫 How to reach me,  my mail : anaelle.lassale@outlook.fr and on Instagram : @anaelle3115
 - 😄 Pronouns: she
 - ⚡The person who want help me to do of my website a better site is very cooool !!!
-- :D Fun fact : I don't speek english very well and we have to introduce ourself in english on github so I hope you have understood...
+- 😅 Fun fact : I don't speek english very well and we have to introduce ourself in english on github so I hope you have understood...

 <!---
 anaelle1531/anaelle1531 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.